Conservative Galerkin methods for dispersive Hamiltonian problems: Discretisation and a priori analysis

 by (\ref{eq:T-approx}).
 This yields $\leb{\infty}(S^1)$ control on the error and $\leb{2}(S^1)$ control as a consequence.
 For the gradient bound, note through the definition of $\cG_h$ we have

 by the definition of $\cS_h$.
 Hence $\cP_h \qp{v_x} = \cG_h(\cS_h(v))$ and the result follows through the approximation properties of the $\leb{2}$ projection. \end{proof}

 \begin{Remark}[Restrictions of Lemma \ref{lem:S}] The a priori analysis that follows has restrictions that stem from defining the projection operator $\cS_h$, the mesh-size should be uniform, although it is possible to relax this condition, the polynomial degree should be even and the number of grid points odd.
 The reason is to have access to an operator that is consistent with our discretisation of the discrete derivative operator.
-Numerically, we do not observe that the convergence of the method depends on the polynomial degree nor on the parity of grid-points.
+Numerically, we observe optimal convergence of the method regardless of the polynomial degree and the number of grid points.

 Note that similar conditions are required for the dispersive projection operator in \cite{BonaChenKarakashianXing:2013}.
 These conditions can be removed using an L-dG approach \cite{YanShu:2002}.
-We have chosen to pursue this approach to enable us to use elliptic reconstruction techniques for the a posteriori analysis following in \S \ref{sec:apos}. \end{Remark}
+We have chosen to pursue this approach to enable us to use elliptic reconstruction techniques for the a posteriori analysis following in Section \ref{sec:apos}. \end{Remark}

 \begin{Definition}[Mesh dependent norms] Let $V(h):= \fes_q + \sobh2(S^1)$.
 We define two mesh dependent $\sobh1$- like norms as

 When the penalty parameter, $\sigma$, is chosen large enough, the interior penalty bi-linear form (\ref{def:ip}) is coercive over $\fes_q$ and continuous over $V(h)$ with respect to the norm $\denorm{\cdot}$, that is